edwardspec/mediawiki-aws-s3/README.md

 // Replace <something> with the prefix of your S3 buckets, e.g. wonderfulbali234.
 $wgAWSBucketPrefix = "<something>";

-// If you have a custom S3 domain, set $wgAWSBucketDomain = "domain.com";
 ```

 # Needed IAM permissions